ctrueden/ctrueden.github.io/_pages/deus/SessionMon14.md

 -----

-Meanwhile, Brice contacts ((NPCAdana|Adana Cassenti)) with a request for more information on the ships she sent to retrieve Cain.
+Meanwhile, Brice contacts [Adana Cassenti](NPCAdana) with a request for more information on the ships she sent to retrieve Cain.
 Adana replies that she is quite busy with both rebuilding her city and trying to research alternatives to the Deus rite, as it has apparently been pushed up.
 The specs for the ship were stored in Magitech's computer; she doesn't have access to them anymore, obviously.
-The organic components were created in conjunction with the ((OrgLuna|New Lunar Gaians)).
+The organic components were created in conjunction with the [New Lunar Gaians](OrgLuna).
 She also mentions that any help Brice can give her would be appreciated.

 He asks how he can help, and she suggests that Nikolai was useful in previous experiments, and could still be.
 Brice relays this to the folks on the ship, then starts on his way to Luna to do what he can with the rebuilding effort.